 <input id="user" class="required" type="text"> WebElement item = driver.findElement(By.id("user"));

 It is preferable to have a unique identifier, so it is unlikely to meet similar values.

 Feasible for elements with fixed IDs but not for the generated ones.

 Every form has input fields with unique names.
-Names are unique most of the times, but it’s not a restriction.
+Names are unique most of the time, but it’s not a restriction.
 However, a field name locator is the best choice for testing a login form.
-But when you have multiple login types on the same page then you should use locators with a different scheme.
+But when you have multiple login types on the same page, then you should use locators with a different scheme.
 Let’s see the example where you can use either the id or the field name.